Thinura660/Thinu-CMS/README.md

 Remove or rename the "setup" directory for security purposes.
 You can now access your Thinu-CMS blog by going to "http://yourdomain.com" in your web browser.

 Congratulations!
-You've successfully installed Thinu-CMS and can start creating and managing your blog content.
+You've successfully installed Thinu-CMS and can start creating and managing your blog.

 <h3 align="left">Support:</h3>